Indoctrination vs. Education: Part 2

 A biology teacher avoiding such a centrally important topic

 is patently ridiculous.
-But he was the only high school teacher I ever had with
+Evolution is a central principle of biology.
+Nevertheless, he was the only high school teacher I ever had with

 Teaching How

 to do something.
-Let’s examine something very straightforward like how to pack a parachute.
+Let’s say something very straightforward like how to pack a parachute.
 I observed this

 type of teaching at the Parachute Rigger’s School, Fort Lee, Virginia.
 The instructor’s

-job is to make certain all students follow the exact same time-tested procedures.
+job is to make certain all students who aspire to pack them follow the exact same time-tested procedures.

-depend on it, including the packer’s life because he or she has to periodically
+depend on it.
+And, by the way, that includes the packer’s life, because he or she has to periodically

-jump with a chute chosen at random they themselves have packed.
+jump with a chute chosen at random from those they themselves have packed.
 The official

-motto of Army parachute riggers is: “I will be sure always.”
-And they had
+motto of Army parachute riggers is: “I will be sure, always.”
+They had

 better be.